Thomas A. Shannon Jr.: Early career

 Micronesia President Peter M. Christian and Thomas A. Shannon Jr.

 Shannon subsequently joined the United States Foreign Service as a Foreign Service Officer.
-He was the Consular/Political Rotational Officer at the U.S. Embassy in Guatemala City, Guatemala from 1984 to 1986; Country Officer for Cameroon, Gabon and São Tomé and Príncipe from 1987 to 1989; and the Special Assistant to the Ambassador at the U.S. Embassy in Brasília, Brazil, from 1989 to 1992.
+He was the consular/political rotational officer at the U.S. embassy in Guatemala City, Guatemala from 1984 to 1986; the country officer for Cameroon, Gabon and São Tomé and Príncipe from 1987 to 1989; and the special assistant to the ambassador at the U.S. embassy in Brasília, Brazil, from 1989 to 1992.

-He served as the Regional Labor Attaché at the U.S. Consulate-General in Johannesburg, South Africa, from 1992 to 1996; as Political Counselor at the U.S. Embassy in Caracas, Venezuela, from 1996 to 1999; and as the Director for Inter-American Affairs at the National Security Council (NSC) from 1999 to 2000.
+He served as the regional labor attaché at the U.S. consulate-general in Johannesburg, South Africa, from 1992 to 1996; as political counselor at the U.S. embassy in Caracas, Venezuela, from 1996 to 1999; and as the director for inter-American affairs at the National Security Council (NSC) from 1999 to 2000.

-Shannon was appointed as U.S. Deputy Permanent Representative to the Organization of American States (OAS) from 2000 to 2001, serving under Luis J. Lauredo.
-From 2001 to 2002, Shannon was the Director of Andean Affairs at the Bureau of Western Hemisphere Affairs, Department of State.
+Shannon was appointed as U.S. deputy permanent representative to the Organization of American States (OAS) from 2000 to 2001, serving under Luis J. Lauredo.
+From 2001 to 2002, Shannon was the director of Andean affairs at the Bureau of Western Hemisphere Affairs, Department of State.
 He served as Deputy Assistant Secretary of Western Hemisphere Affairs from 2002 to 2003.

 Shannon then served as Special Assistant to the President and Senior Director for Western Hemisphere Affairs at the NSC from 2003 to 2005.
 In October 2005, he became Assistant Secretary of State for Western Hemisphere Affairs and served in that role until November 2009, when he was replaced by Arturo Valenzuela.
-He was appointed as United States Ambassador to Brazil in February 2010 and served there until September 2013.
-For a period from July 2011 to September 2011, he was concurrently the acting Under Secretary of State for Political Affairs at the Department of State.
-In 2012, the Senate granted Shannon the rank of Career Ambassador in the U.S. Foreign Service.
+He was appointed as United States ambassador to Brazil in February 2010 and served there until September 2013.
+For a period from July 2011 to September 2011, he was concurrently the acting under secretary of state for political affairs at the Department of State.
+In 2012, the Senate granted Shannon the rank of career ambassador in the U.S. Foreign Service.